tiila/tiila.github.io/index.md

 I am a language technology student at the University of Helsinki.
 Currently, my main interest is text classification.
 As my minor subjects I study computer science and cognitive science.

+Here is my Overleaf CV for the project: https://www.overleaf.com/read/xnpjbhtvkvjq

 ## Find me on

 [LinkedIn](https://www.linkedin.com/in/tiila-kaenniemi), [GitHub](https://github.com/tiila)